qsuProjects/PCORI/README.md

 ## About the Subfolders

--GENCOV: R Code to generate correlated covariates (binary drug indicators, continuous proportion of time on drug variables, normal variables, and categorical variables), with or without time effects within subjects
+-<b>GENCOV</b>: R Code to generate correlated covariates (binary drug indicators, continuous proportion of time on drug variables, normal variables, and categorical variables), with or without time effects within subjects

 Covariate generation scripts are split into four separate code files that need to be run in sequence.
 The first, "Initialize Variables", assigns global variables that control simulation parameters such as covariate means, covariate standard deviations, and correlation structures.
 Files "Load Functions" and "jointly_generate_binary_normal_modified" define necessary functions, including a modified version of a function in package BinNor.
 Finally, "Simulate" allows user-inputted arguments (representing the sample size, number of observations per subject, and number of simulations), computes statistical performance measures over multiple simulations, and creates performance plots.